 Client: Tullow Oil

-Petrofac designed and executed the rig-less permanent abandonment of two gas condensate wells for Tullow Oil on the Horne & Wren Normally Unmanned Installation (NUI) in the Southern North Sea.
+The successful relationship between Petrofac and Tullow Oil began in 2016, when Petrofac designed and executed the rig-less permanent abandonment of two gas condensate wells on the Horne & Wren Normally Unmanned Installation (NUI), located in the Thames Area Complex in the Southern North Sea.
 Through the use of innovative techniques, a direct cost saving of more than US$2.6 million was achieved.

 Petrofac’s well engineering experts installed a suite of intervention equipment (including coiled tubing, slickline, cementing and surface bleed off services) on the deck of a self-propelled, self-elevating Jack Up Lift Barge (JULB) positioned alongside the NUI and interfaced with the NUI top deck.